Hamido212/iamverysimp1e/README.md

 ### Hi there 👋, my name is Tue Nhan
 #### Python Coder and Programmer
 I'm Nguyễn Tuệ Nhân from Viet Nam, still a high school student who really enjoy learning programming languages.
-I would like to become a full stack developer in the future when i grown up
+I would like to become a full stack developer in the future when i grown up.

 Skills: Python / Fixing computers problem